Ascophyllum nodosum is not just “seaweed.”

 -

-Up to 32% reduction in plaque
+up to 32% reduction in plaque accumulation

 -

-Up to 35% reduction in tartar
+up to 35% reduction in tartar formation

 -

-Up to 67% reduction in gingival bleeding
+up to 67% reduction in gingival bleeding

 Ingredient identity determines outcome.